Click To Enlarge

 God Is Spirit

-God Is Spirit.
+God Is spirit.
 Jesus taught that God is spirit.
-That means you cannot see God with human eyes because He is invisible (Colossians 1:15, Page 1841; 1 Timothy 1:17, Page 1855; John 6:46, Page 1666).
+That means you cannot see God with human eyes because He is invisible (Colossians 1:15; 1 Timothy 1:17; John 6:46).
 The Father, Son and Holy Spirit were not created, but always existed together.
 Jesus took human flesh through the miracle of the Holy Spirit coming upon the virgin Mary and dwelt among men.
 He remained fully God, and also became fully man.
-While on earth, the Holy Spirit and the Father lived in Him and all the fullness of deity dwelt in Christ (John 3:34, Page 1658; 17:21, Page 1690; Colossians 2:9, Page 1843).
-Our human spirits bear the image of the invisible God (Genesis 1:26-27, Page 2), just as Christ is the image of God (2 Corinthians 4:4, Page 1807).
+While on earth, the Holy Spirit and the Father lived in Him and all the fullness of deity dwelt in Christ (John 3:34; 17:21; Colossians 2:9).
+Our human spirits bear the image of the invisible God (Genesis 1:26-27), just as Christ is the image of God (2 Corinthians 4:4).

 God Is Alive

 God the Father, God the Son and God the Holy Spirit have eternal life in themselves.
 They have eternal existence from eternity past and continue through eternity future.
-God created the heavens and the earth, and every member of the Trinity participated in creation (Father, Genesis 1:1, Page 1; Son, John 1:3, Page 1653; Holy Spirit, Genesis 1:2, Page 1).
+God created the heavens and the earth, and every member of the Trinity participated in creation (Father, Genesis 1:1; Son, John 1:3; Holy Spirit, Genesis 1:2).
 Jesus Christ is the same yesterday, today and forever.
-He is the Alpha and Omega, the first and the last (John 1:17-18, Page 1915; Revelation 22:12-13, Page 1941).
+He is the Alpha and Omega, the first and the last (Revelation 1:17-18; Revelation 22:12-13).
 When we consider our mortality, we must turn to God’s eternality.
 We rest in God because He has promised to love us forever.
 Because God controls eternity, without beginning or end, we place our full confidence in His power to sustain us forever.
 When He says He will never leave us or forsake us, He means for eternity.
-Death could not hold Jesus Christ, for it was impossible for Him to be held in the power of death (Acts 2:24, Page 1702).
+Death could not hold Jesus Christ, for it was impossible for Him to be held in the power of death (Acts 2:24).

-When believers come to saving faith in Jesus Christ, they must turn away from all idols and serve the living and true God (1 Thessalonians 1:9, Page 1847).
-God created and sustains all life on earth, and men must never worship creation and instead of the Creator God (Psalm 36:9, Page 889).
-We depend upon God daily for all our food (Psalm 145:15-16, Page 998).
-Spiritually, Jesus promised believers that He would give them a well of water springing up to eternal life (John 4:14, Page 1659).
-Jesus defined eternal life as knowing God the Father, the only true God, and Jesus Christ Whom God the Father sent to earth (John 17:3, Page 1689).
-God is the God of the living, for they have eternal life in Him (Mark 12:24-27, Pages 1582-1583).
+When believers come to saving faith in Jesus Christ, they must turn away from all idols and serve the living and true God (1 Thessalonians 1:9).
+God created and sustains all life on earth, and men must never worship creation instead of the Creator God (Romans 1:25).
+We depend upon God daily for all our food (Psalm 145:15-16).
+Spiritually, Jesus promised believers that He would give them a well of water springing up to eternal life (John 4:14).
+Jesus defined eternal life as knowing God the Father, the only true God, and Jesus Christ Whom God the Father sent to earth (John 17:3).
+God is the God of the living, for they have eternal life in Him (Mark 12:24-27).

 Three Divine Persons: One God